Shea Charles: Southampton

+2023–2024

 On 12 July 2023, Charles joined EFL Championship side Southampton on a four-year contract.
 He made his professional debut for the club on 8 August 2023 in a 3–1 defeat to Gillingham in the EFL Cup.
 On 12 August 2023, Charles made his first appearance in the league for Southampton in a 4–4 draw against Norwich City, replacing Stuart Armstrong in the 65th minute.
 During a 1–0 away victory against Queens Park Rangers on 23 December 2023, he received a red card following a second bookable offence for a foul on Albert Adomah.

-Sheffield Wednesday (loan)
+2024–2025: Loan to Sheffield Wednesday

 On 27 August 2024, Charles signed for Championship side Sheffield Wednesday on a season-long loan, joining his younger brother Pierce Charles at the club.
 Charles made his debut starting against Millwall in the 3–0 defeat on 31 August 2024.
 He scored his first professional goal in the 93rd minute to beat Coventry City 2–1 on 5 October 2024.
 The same month he won Wednesday's player of the month award.
 On 15 January, Sheffield Wednesday chairman Dejphon Chansiri confirmed during a fans forum, that Charles was being recalled by Southampton but would still be available for their next two games.
 On 24 January 2025, it was confirmed that Charles had returned to Wednesday for the remainder of the season.
 He received a nomination for the EFL Championship Young Player of the Year in April alongside Jobe Bellingham and CJ Egan-Riley.
 He was presented with Sheffield Wednesday's Player of the Year at the final home game of the season.

+2025–2026

+On 25 October 2025, in a 2–1 defeat at Blackburn Rovers, Charles suffered a hamstring injury which was expected to prevent him playing until "late December".
+He returned to action as a substitute on 21 January 2026 in a 1–0 victory over Sheffield United, and scored his first league goal for Southampton on 10 February 2026, a dramatic late winner in a 4–3 victory at Leicester City.
+On 17 April 2026, Charles was awarded the EFL Championship Goal of the Month for March after he scored from 35-yards against Oxford United.

+Fulham

+On 11 August 2026, Charles joined Fulham on a five-year contract.
+The fee was reported as £30 million, making him the most expensive Northern Ireland footballer ever.